-The construction of a regional-level aquatic and recreation facility situated in the heart of Ellenbrook and adjacent to the new METRONET Ellenbrook train station.
+The City of Swan, with support from State and Federal Governments, will deliver a regional-level aquatic and recreation facility situated in the heart of Ellenbrook.
+The facility will be built adjacent to the METRONET Ellenbrook Station.

 - Four waterslides

-- A sports hall housing indoor multi-purpose courts
+- Indoor sports hall housing indoor multi-purpose courts

 The building will carry the honorary name Margaret Kidson Leisure Centre.